Social Listening: Definition, Tools, and Strategies for Business Growth

 Explore how social listening helps businesses gauge public opinion about their brand and discover the steps for implementing your own social listening strategy.

-Social listening, also referred to as social media listening, is the process of analysing online conversations about your brand and your industry at large, to find out more about your audience.
+Social listening, also called social media listening, is the process of analyzing online conversations about your brand and your industry to find out more about your audience.
 It includes monitoring your social media channels for instances when your audience mentions your brand or offers feedback.
-Think of social listening as actively listening to your customers at scale, and conducting sentiment analysis to improve your marketing.
+Think of social listening as actively listening to your customers at scale and conducting sentiment analysis to improve your marketing.

 Questions that might guide your social listening efforts include: